-On May 2, 2011, U.S. Special Forces raided an al Qaeda compound in Abbottabad, Pakistan, and killed the world’s most wanted terrorist: Osama bin Laden.
+On May 2, 2011, U.S. Special Forces raided an al-Qaeda compound in Abbottabad, Pakistan, and killed the world’s most wanted terrorist: Osama bin Laden.
 The entire operation, which lasted only 40 minutes from start to finish, was the culmination of years of calculated planning and training.

 Ultimately, bin Laden was found and killed within nine minutes, and SEAL Team Six was credited with carrying out a nearly flawless mission.

-Almost 10 years after 9/11, here's what led to the death of Osama bin Laden.
+Here's what led to the death of Osama bin Laden.

 Intelligence linked a courier to a large compound in Pakistan.